 Our site is reader-supported – by clicking our links, we can match you with a potential supplier, and we may earn a small commission for this referral.

 Based on our research, the best fleet GPS tracking software is Verizon Connect.
-Its outstanding vehicle tracking capabilities and advanced fuel and driver management features set it above the competition, helping alleviate the financial strain of operating a fleet.
+Its outstanding vehicle tracking capabilities and advanced fuel and driver management features set it above the competition in 2025, helping alleviate the financial strain of operating a fleet.

-Most of the top fleet management companies offer a service, including a professional GPS tracking system, that accurately tracks and optimizes routes, improves fuel efficiency, and promotes safe driving practices to boost your fleet’s efficiency, reduce expenses, and even extend the lifecycle of your fleet vehicles too.
+Most of the top fleet management companies offer a service, including a professional GPS tracking system, that accurately tracks and optimizes routes, improves fuel efficiency, and promotes safe driving practices to boost your fleet’s efficiency, reduce expenses, and even extend the lifecycle of your fleet vehicles.

 But what option best fits your specific needs and budget will vary depending on your business.
 Keep reading for an in-depth guide to our seven best-rated GPS tracking systems to find the option suited to your business.